manuelcasanova/socialTemplate/README.md

 ADMINISTRATORS

-Admins Can Manage Roles
+Admins Can Manage Roles (Available for Super Admins only)

-Admins Can Delete Users
+Admins Can Delete Users (Available for Super Admins only)

 PROFILE